-We’re back with Francis Chan, he joins us from San Francisco.
+We’re back with Francis Chan.
+He joins us from San Francisco.
 Francis and his wife, Lisa, are the authors of the new book, You and Me Forever: Marriage in Light of Eternity.
 In the book you write, Francis, “If you’d rather watch your kids grow up than see the face of your Savior today, you don’t grasp the beauty of God.”
-On the same page you write, “I’d bet that at least 95% of American ‘Christians’ would choose not to leave their families today if they were given the choice to be with Jesus” (134).
+On the same page you write, “I’d bet that at least 95 percent of American ‘Christians’ would choose not to leave their families today if they were given the choice to be with Jesus” (134).
 Those sentences have some Philippians 1:21 punch to them.
 But I get the impression you, Lisa, and your five kids enjoy a pretty sweet relationship.
-How is a family more healthy the more Jesus takes center stage in that family?
+How is a family more healthy, the more Jesus takes center stage in that family?

-Yeah.
-Actually it is.
-I have six kids and my seventh is on the way in a couple of weeks, so it is busy.
-And we have people living with us as well.
+Actually, I have six kids and my seventh is on the way in a couple of weeks, so it is busy.
+And we have other people living with us as well.
 And I love being with my kids.
 They are so fun.
-I mean so much laughter, just great.
+I mean so much laughter; it’s just great.

-But, you know, the more I spend time with Jesus, first of all, the more my wife and kids like me.
+But you know, the more I spend time with Jesus, first of all, the more my wife and kids like me.
 And my wife will tell me, “Why don’t you go read some more.”
-It is those periods when she knows I have had my time with the Lord.
-I am more of a delight, I guess.
-I don’t notice but I guess they do.
+It is those periods when she knows I have had my time with the Lord that I am more of a delight, I guess.
+I don’t notice when I “turn” but I guess they do.